Skip to main content

 What soothes a dog’s stomach and helps with diarrhea?
 Try these easy DIY tricks if you don’t know where to start

-Although some foods can work miracles when it comes to canine diarrhea, you may need to wait a while before letting your pup indulge.
-Here’s how to help soothe your dog’s stomach when she’s experiencing loose bowel movements:
+Although some foods can work miracles regarding canine diarrhea, you may need to wait a while before letting your pup indulge.
+Here’s how to help soothe your dog’s stomach when they’re experiencing loose bowel movements:

 Stop dog diarrhea with pureed or powdered pumpkin

-This fall-favorite vegetable is a fantastic natural remedy for diarrhea in some dogs, though in others it’s more effective at treating constipation.
-Pumpkin on its own is full of fiber, iron, and important vitamins — which keeps your pup feeling strong by increasing intestinal absorption of these nutrients.
+This fall-favorite vegetable is a fantastic natural remedy for diarrhea in some dogs, though it can also effectively treat constipation.
+Pumpkin is full of fiber, iron, and important vitamins — which keep your pup feeling strong by increasing intestinal absorption of these nutrients.

 Plain pureed pumpkin is a great option for dogs, though some canned varieties can hide sugar or spices.
 Always read the ingredient list!
 When in doubt, you can always search for a pumpkin puree or powder made especially for dogs.

-What can I give my dog for diarrhea that will make it go away quickly?
+What can I give my dog for diarrhea to make it go away quickly?
 Here’s what you’ll want to consider

 Although many foods and nutrients can help combat canine diarrhea, some options may be more effective than others.
 It’s best to check in with your veterinarian before trying out any medications, even if they’re over the counter, as not all diarrhea comes from the same root cause.